joanwanjiku/pitch-desk/README.md

 - VS Code.
 ### Setup Installation
 To run the application:-
-1. Clone the repository to a folder in your machine using `https://github.com/joanwanjiku/newsRoom.git`
+1. Clone the repository to a folder in your machine using `https://github.com/joanwanjiku/pitch-desk.git`
 2. Cd to that folder.
 3. Create a virtual environment using `python3 -m venv virtual`
 4. Activate the virtual environment using `source virtual/bin/activate`
-5. Install all the flask packages in 'requirements.txt' using `pip install <package-name>`
+5. Install all the flask packages in 'requirements.txt' using `pip install <package-name>`.
+6. Run:-
+    - `python3 manage.py db init`- Creates a migrations folder and database with all the tables
+    - `python3 manage.py db migrate`
+    - `python3 manage.py db upgrade`

 3. Open the project on your Text Editor/IDE
 4. Run `./start.sh` on your terminal